aryabhatta-dey/Dots/README.md

 ## Clipboard

-My clipboard solution uses a bash script and [christoomey/vim-system-copy] (https://github.com/christoomey/vim-system-copy) for vim to interact with wl-clipboard.
-The idea came [from me not being satisfied] (https://www.reddit.com/r/swaywm/comments/g7vimq/whats_you_clipboard_solution/) with how [clipman] (https://github.com/yory8/clipman) works.
+My clipboard solution uses a bash script and [christoomey/vim-system-copy](https://github.com/christoomey/vim-system-copy) for vim to interact with wl-clipboard.
+The idea came [from me not being satisfied](https://www.reddit.com/r/swaywm/comments/g7vimq/whats_you_clipboard_solution/) with how [clipman](https://github.com/yory8/clipman) works.

-To use vim with wl-clipboard [I tried] (https://github.com/vim/vim/issues/5157).
+To use vim with wl-clipboard [I tried](https://github.com/vim/vim/issues/5157).
 But if you use this then there is a flickering that happens as vim opens the other window after running the command and then again redraws very quickly.
 Also I couldn't copy lines starting with " using this.
 So using christoomey's plugin is the best way imo for wl-clipboard integration with vim.

 To open the clipboard do **$mod+z**.